-Including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, Psychological Abuse blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.
-Including theft, fraud, exploitation, pressure in Financial or Material Abuse connection with wills, property or inheritance or Financial or Material Abuse financial transactions, or the misuse or misappropriation of property, possessions or benefits.
-Including ignoring medical or physical care needs, failure to provide access to appropriate health, social Neglect and Acts of Omission care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.
-Including racist, sexist, that based on a person's Dissuirein atomy Abysa disability or other protected personal characteristic as Discriminatory Abuse defined in the Equality Act 2010, as well as other forms 7.3 INDICATORS OF ABUSE of harassment, slurs or similar unfair treatment.
+Psychological Abuse Including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, isolation or withdrawal from services or supportive networks.
+Financial or Material Abuse Including theft, fraud, exploitation, pressure in connection with wills, property or inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.
+Neglect and Acts of Omission Including ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating.
+Discriminatory Abuse Including racist, sexist, that based on a person's disability or other protected personal characteristic as defined in the Equality Act 2010, as well as other forms of harassment, slurs or similar unfair treatment.